dagger/dagger/docs/current/cloud/572923-get-started.md

 A run represents one invocation of a Dagger pipeline.
 It contains detailed information about the steps performed by the pipeline.

-The *Runs* page provides an overview of all runs.
+The *All Runs* page provides an overview of all runs.
 You can drill down into the details of a specific run by clicking it.
 This directs you to a run-specific Run Details page, as shown below:

 ![View run details](/img/current/cloud/get-started/view-run-details-tree.png)